This post may contain affiliate links. See my policy page for more info.

 For a truly unique diving experience, cavern diving through dark underground cenote cave systems can’t be beat.

 Want to relax a bit?
 Consider an ‘ancient Mayan’ healing session at a pre-Hispanic sweat lodge.
 Temazcal steam baths have been used for both healing and ritual purposes for thousands of years.
 The ceremony is meant to clean, purify, detox and heal your entire body.

-There are many natural reserves in the Yucatan where you can go birdwatching around Rio Lagartos.
+There are many nature reserves in the Yucatan where you can go birdwatching, like around Rio Lagartos.
 Another option would be kayaking among crocodiles in Sian Ka’an Biosphere or hanging out with flamingos at the crazy pink lake in Las Coloradas.

 Budget Travel Tips

 Staying in dorms at backpacking hostels and traveling by 2nd class bus or public collectivos instead of taxis can save you a lot of money.